pmerrill/PebbleMVC/README.md

 A lightweight object oriented PHP MVC.
-Based on the MVC created in [Brad Traversy's Udemy course](https://www.udemy.com/course/object-oriented-php-mvc/).
+The core code is based on the MVC created in [Brad Traversy's Udemy course](https://www.udemy.com/course/object-oriented-php-mvc/).
+I'm tinkering with this and plan to build it out.
+An explanation of how this works will be added a little later.